Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor vs. Florida Predictions & Picks: Spread, Total - November 24

-Friday's game between the Florida Gators (4-1) and Baylor Bears (5-0) squaring off at Barclays Center has a projected final score of 80-77 (according to our computer prediction) in favor of Florida, so expect a competitive matchup.
-The game will begin at 5:30 PM ET on November 24.
+Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center is expected to be a close matchup, as our computer prediction projects a final score of 79-77, with Florida securing the victory.
+Tipoff is at 5:30 PM ET on November 24.

+Based on our computer prediction, Florida projects to cover the 3.5-point spread in its matchup against Baylor.
+The over/under is currently listed at 157.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!